Summer Research Fellowships

 Other institutions also offer summer undergraduate research programs.
 As we receive information about these, we will post links here.

 In addition, the American Foundation for Pharmaceutical Education (AFPE) offers several Gateway Undergraduate Research Fellowships.
 Information on these programs appears in mid-Fall, about October 15, and application deadlines are typically late January.
 This is a national competition.
-Please see Dr. Barker if you are interested.
+Please see Dr. Watts if you are interested.

 - University of Cincinnati, Pharmacology, Toxicology, and Pharmaceutical Sciences